jmerlan/RvtSql/README.md

-The Seattle Dynamo User Group would like to share what we've been working on.
+### Summary
+The goal of this project is to export a Revit model to SQL.
+This database should include all neccesary data to recreate the building information model entirely including all parameter values, coordinates, etc.

+Disclaimer: Nothing works yet.

 ### Folders explained:

-- June 2017 Workshop
-  - Sheet Numbering : Automated sheet numbering dyn and rvt file
 - Sandbox

-  - Replace shared parameters : add description
-  - SQLite Example : add description
-  - Shared Paramter Parse : add description
+  - Stuff that doesn't work yet

 ### How to contribute:

-  - Fork Repository
+  - Fork repository
-  - use github desktop to edit from desktop
+  - Request to become a contributor